ycao56/klusterlet-addon-operator/operator-sdk/doc/faq.md

-# FAQ
+# Operator SDK FAQ

+## Controller Runtime FAQ

+Please see the upstream [Controller Runtime FAQ][cr-faq] first for any questions related to runtime mechanics or controller-runtime APIs.

-### How can I have separate logic for Create, Update, and Delete events?
+## How can I have separate logic for Create, Update, and Delete events?
 When reconciling an object can I access its previous state?

 You should not have separate logic.
 Instead design your reconciler to be idempotent.
 See the [controller-runtime FAQ][controller-runtime_faq] for more details.

-### When my Custom Resource is deleted, I need to know it's contents or perform cleanup tasks.
+## When my Custom Resource is deleted, I need to know its contents or perform cleanup tasks.
 How can I do that?

 Use a [finalizer].

-### I keep seeing the following intermittent warning in my Operator's logs: `The resourceVersion for the provided watch is too old.` What's wrong?
+## I keep seeing the following intermittent warning in my Operator's logs: `The resourceVersion for the provided watch is too old.` What's wrong?

 This is completely normal and expected behavior.